Wood County Hospital Financial Assistance Policy

 A statement of hospital services is sent to the patient/guarantor in incremental billing cycles.
 In cases where the patient is uninsured, the statement is sent after services are rendered.
 In most cases where patients have coverage through an insurance carrier, the statements are sent after services have been adjudicated by the insurance carrier.
 There are some cases where adjudication has been stopped by the carrier due to the patient/guarantor needing to provide additional information.
 In these situations, statements will be issued to the patient/guarantor.
 Statements are generated in 30 day increments.

 Patients/guarantors are responsible for providing a current mailing address at the time of service or upon moving.
-If an account does not have a valid address, the determination of ‘reasonable effort’ will have been made.

 - Selling a patient/guarantor’s debt to another party